jmiln/SWGoHBot/README.md

 If you want to support me and this bot through [Patreon](https://www.patreon.com/swgohbot), you can unlock additional functionality such as:
 - Your in-game data can be updated more often
-- Alerts if when your rank in either or both arena changes
+- Alerts you if/ when your rank in either or both arena changes
 - Logs in a Discord channel when anyone in a list of players (Based on in-game ally codes, manually added) changes rank
 - An updated message in a given channel that updates every 5 minutes and shows how long until each player's arena payouts
+- Can let you know when a member of your guild unlocks or upgrades a character